jolynch/website/content/posts/there_has_been_inflation.md

 at how the actual scarce good (land) performs relative to the durable good of the house itself.
-I can't seem to find good data on per locality land values without homes on them, but [Zillow Research](https://www.zillow.com/research/data/) does provide the Zillow Home Value Index (ZHVI) for ["Top Tier" markets (65th-95% for a region)](https://files.zillowstatic.com/research/public_csvs/zhvi/City_zhvi_uc_sfrcondo_tier_0.67_1.0_sm_sa_month.csv?t=1633281985) which can give us some insight into how the most expensive real-estate markets in America have inflated since 2000.
+I can't seem to find good data on per locality land values without homes on them, but [Zillow Research](https://www.zillow.com/research/data/) does provide the Zillow Home Value Index (ZHVI) for ["Top Tier"](https://files.zillowstatic.com/research/public_csvs/zhvi/City_zhvi_uc_sfrcondo_tier_0.67_1.0_sm_sa_month.csv?t=1633281985) markets (65% - 95% for a region) which can give us some insight into how the most expensive real-estate markets in America have inflated since 2000.

 Homes in [Atherton](https://en.wikipedia.org/wiki/Atherton,_California),
 California (rich Tech Bay Area, part of "Silicon Valley") have increased from